Kahvi-0/Tools-and-Concepts/Tshark.md

 ## TSHARK is a command line based companion tool to wireshark.
 Where wireshark is great for microscopic analysis, Tshark is great for automation.

 Tshark may be set up to only let root use pcap.
-For best practise, do not run this as root. to change: sudo dpkg-reconfigure wireshark-common
+For best practise, do not run this as root. to change:

+    -sudo dpkg-reconfigure wireshark-common
     -select yes
     - sudo usermod -a -G wireshark $USER newgrp wireshark

 Interfaces:

-  Default only accept packets destined for it or broadcast or chose multicast.
+  -Default only accept packets destined for it or broadcast or chose multicast.

-  Promiscuous, tell interface to accept all packets.
+  -Promiscuous, tell interface to accept all packets.

-    sudo ifconfig $interface promisc
+    -sudo ifconfig $interface promisc

-  Monitor mode: Basically promiscous mode for wireless (802.11)
+  -Monitor mode: Basically promiscous mode for wireless (802.11)

 If guidance is needed, similarly named parts are used in wireshark, i.e filters and stats.